 Julie graduated with a Bachelor of Laws from the University of Adelaide in 1978 and attended Harvard Business School in Boston in 1996 completing the Advanced Management Program for Senior Managers.
 She is a Fellow of the Australian Institute of Management and has held a number of positions including Chair of the Western Australia Town Planning Appeals Tribunal, a member of Murdoch University Senate, the Anglican Schools Commission, a director of SBS (TV and Radio) and the Committee for Economic Development Australia (CEDA WA).

 Before entering Parliament Julie was a commercial litigation lawyer at Clayton Utz.
 She became a partner of Clayton Utz in 1985, and was the managing partner of the Perth firm from 1994 to 1998.

-Julie was elected to the House of Representatives as the Member for Curtin in 1998 and has since served as a Cabinet Minister in a range of portfolios as well as Deputy Leader of the Opposition, and most recently as the Minister for Foreign Affairs.
+Julie was elected to the House of Representatives as the Member for Curtin in 1998 and has been Deputy Leader of the Liberal Party since 2007.
+She has served as a Cabinet Minister in a range of portfolios and is the current Minister for Foreign Affairs.

 Gwendolynne Burkin (Kennion ’88)

 Gwendolynne Burkin has over 25 years of experience working in Melbourne and London in many genres of the fashion industry, from elite designer to mainstream corporate companies.